wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 where:
 - x: the starting index(included);
 - y: the ending index(excluded);
-- z: the number of step.
+- z: the number of steps.

 <p>